CISTILY/Pill_Identification/README.md

 We capture pill images using Iphone 11 12MP camera, the setup consist of three different background and two light source.
 We randomly place the pills into on the background and take 3 picture on each background with random lightning and orientation.
 The background is displayed below with some sample pills.

 ## Dataset access
-This dataset can be accessed through Kaggle with following link: https://www.kaggle.com/datasets/cistily/vn-pills-original
+This dataset can be accessed by contacting me via personal mail

 ## Dataset changelog
 01/10/2025 — Added 121 pills with 2,006 images.